-Good website content writing is key to reduce bounce rate, being top of search engine results pages and even more important to hold visitors’ attention.
+Good website content writing is key to reducing bounce rate, being top of search engine results pages and, even more important, holding visitors’ attention.

-Website content writing should convey what your website is about and trigger interest in a few seconds of landing on your webpage so website content writing is so important.
+Website content writing should convey what your website is about and trigger interest within a few seconds of landing on your webpage so website content writing is so important.

 Website Content Writing Checklist